statamic-rad-pack/shopify/docs/content/en/frontend/storefront-api.md

 The cart reference is stored in localStorage so that it persists across page loads and new carts are not unecessarily created.

-This snipped from the cart.antlers.html shows you how it can be used to display the line items in the basket to the end user.
+This snippet from the cart.antlers.html shows you how it can be used to display the line items in the basket to the end user.

 ```antlers
 <template x-for="line in Alpine.store('statamic.shopify.cart').lineItems">